cancerit/cgpBigWig/INSTALL.md

-#Install:
+# Install

 `./setup.sh /install/to/here`

 `'/install/to/here'` is where you want the bin/lib folders to be created.

-setup.sh will install
+setup.sh will install:

 - cgpBigWig tools bwjoin, bwcat, bam2bw, bam2bwbases and bam2bedgraph

-#OS:
+## OS
-  This distribution will only work on *NIX type systems at present.
+  This distribution will only work on \*NIX type systems at present.

-#Other Software
+## Other Software

 For installation to proceed you require the following packages:

+### Ubuntu

-##For Ubuntu (tested with 14.04)
+(tested with 14.04)

 ```
 apt-get update && \
 apt-get -y install \